sslab-gatech/portal/map-untrusted-for-dma-from-realm.md

 }
 ```

-Now the new S2TTE entry indicates that this mapping is not RIPAS(RIPAS_EMPTY)
+Based on the request, the RIPAS is changed to S2TTE_INVALID_RIPAS_EMPTY.
+Note
-but assigned (HIPAS_ASSIGNED).
-Note that the NS bit is not changed, it just
+that the NS bit is not set for the s2tte.
-changes the RIPAS and HIPAS!

 ## Return to Host again
 ```cpp